notexplosive/love2d-nx/README.md

 This is just a bunch of utility code and an entity component framework I made in LOVE2D.
 I'm just putting this up here so I have a convenient way to grab it and start projects.
 If you're interested in learning more about it, reach out to me on twitter, @NotExplosive.

+# How do I get it?

+1. Clone the repo: `git clone https://github.com/notexplosive/love2d-nx.git`
+2. Rename the directory from `love2d-nx` to `my-cool-game` or whatever your game is.

+From there you add components in lua in `nx/components` and write json in `/scenes`

 # Quickstart (with JSON)

 By default the game scene `scenes/game.json` looks something like this: